HTTP-APIs/hydra-python-agent/README.md

     and provide a valid URL and then you can query in querying format.

-        `>>>url` #here url should be valid link for testing you can use https://storage.googleapis.com/api3/api `>>>help` # it will provide the querying format
+        `>>>url` #here url should be a valid link, for testing you can use https://storage.googleapis.com/api3/api `>>>help` # it will provide the querying format

 #### Code simplification

-To create graph in Redis memory use(hydra_graph.py) :
+To create the graph in Redis memory, use(hydra_graph.py) :
 ```
     import redis
     from redisgraph import Graph, Node, Edge